 - both are command line tools that can download contents from FTP, HTTP(S)

 - both support HTTP cookies

-- both are designed to work without user interaction, like from within scripts
+- both are designed to work without user interaction

 - both are fully open source and free software